 Is Getting a Bone Graft Painful?

-A bit of local anesthetic will be used to numb the gum tissues, as opening that area will be required to place the bone graft.
+A bit of local anesthetic will be used to numb the gum tissue, as opening that area will be required to place the bone graft.
 Minor irritation is normal as the gums heal, so we recommend taking an over-the-counter medication like Advil (ibuprofen) for the first couple of days during the dental bone graft healing process.

 After the Bone Grafting Procedure and Healing Time